Idaho was admitted as the 43rd state in the Union.

 Idaho’s new senators drew lots to determine their Senate class assignments.
 William McConnell drew Class 3, with a term due to expire in just two months, on March 3, 1891, and George Shoup drew Class 2, with a term to expire on March 3, 1895.

 Born in Palestine, Illinois, but later of Blackfoot, Idaho, Fred Thomas Dubois began his service as the state’s Class 3 senator.
-Dubois had been elected by the state legislature in December 1890 for the six-year term beginning March 4, 1891, but William H. Clagett, who was elected in February 1891 by a second vote of the legislature, challenged Dubois’s election when the latter presented his credentials to the Senate in December 1891.
+His election was challenged by William H. Clagett, who was elected in February 1891 by a second vote of the legislature.
 On March 3, 1892, the Senate voted that Dubois should retain his seat.
-Although defeated for reelection in 1896, Dubois would serve again in 1901 as a Class 2 senator.

 George L. Shoup became chairman of the Senate Committee on Education and Labor (today's Committee on Health, Education, Labor, and Pensions), serving until 1897.